 Leadership.
 Community.
 Polity.

-As Unitarian Universalists we practice congregational polity, which means each our congregation is self-governing, choosing our own leadership, handling our own finances, and choosing our own delegates to General Assembly, our national annual convening.
+As Unitarian Universalists we practice congregational polity, which means each of our congregation is self-governing, choosing our own leadership, handling our own finances, and choosing our own delegates to General Assembly, our national annual convening.
 Central to our work of building beloved community is establishing a covenant, a shared agreement of how we act together, support one another, and seek to create healthy relationships in the course of our shared religious experience.
 Our UUCA Covenant of Health Relationship is an aspiration goal post to create such an environment.

 Members of the congregation are the ultimate authority for UUCA.
 The congregation typically gathers for two Congregational Meetings each year, held in December and May.
 The Senior Minister is called by a vote of the congregation, and the membership has adopted and periodically amends our UUCA Bylaws.